What is a Deductive Essay?

 - Propositional arguments: this type of argument manages the sentences that the argument is being used in. commonly used words are and, or and if.

-When writing a deductive essay, it is important to make sure that your reader’s attention is not diverted from the thesis and outline of the essay.
+When writing a deductive essay, it is important to make sure that your reader’s attention is not diverted from the thesis and .
 The attention of the reader needs to be held by closely paying attention to the sentence structure, as well as the grammar within the essay.
 Bear in mind that a deductive essay is evaluating your analytical skills, along with your use of language and expression.